 With Covid-19 throwing a wrench in overseas vacations this summer, we’ve been trying to continue to explore our [new-ish] corner of New England.
 Fortunately, the region has plenty of variety in things to see, particularly for its relatively compact geography.

 In 2018, Jeremy did a bike ride from Amsterdam to Paris, almost 500 miles!
-Looking back fondly at that trip, we decided that it might be fun for him to try some multi-day bike rides around Massachusetts, and combine that with our family doing day trips to nearby sites.
+Looking back fondly at that trip, when thinking about where to go, we decided that it might be fun for him to try some multi-day bike rides around Massachusetts, and combine that with family day trips to nearby sites.
 And since it’s summer, we decided to try the direction of Cape Cod.

 This particular post doesn’t get quite to Cape Cod, but rather Plymouth, along the way, roughly 40 miles south of Boston.

 Note: we’re still somewhat cautious about staying in hotels at the moment.
 But, the compact size of the region makes day trips more reasonable – after all, it’s possible to drive from Boston to [parts of] all the 5 other New England states in under two hours.
 (Note: read each state’s covid rules for entry if visiting this summer).

 Jeremy decided to start his bike ride near the Massachusetts Ave bridge on Cambridge/Boston border, since Boston sounded like a good starting point – he’s biked there plenty of times from our house.
 I dropped him off there, and then we made our way down to Plymouth via car.
 We arrived around 11:00, somewhat later than I initially intended.

 To our pleasant surprise, there was still plenty of parking along the water, between Plymouth Rock and Nelson Memorial Park and Beach.
 The parking meters had a convenient ticket-based pay station, were good for 4 hours, and cost $2/hour ($1.50 if you had the Passport Parking App or the Park Boston App).